 Tarchin more than 30 years of experience in Theravadin and Mahayana schools of Buddhism.
 Tarchin sometimes describes himself as a yogi of the natural world.
 He has a great interest in blending the insights and understandings of science and ecology with the teachings of Buddha Dharma.
 He has been a guiding teacher for The Wangapeka Study and Retreat Centre in New Zealand.

 Terry spent over a quarter century as the personal assistant of the late Venerable Namgyal Rinpoche.
 He has a unique ability to integrate teachings from both eastern and western sources, revealing the universality of the unfolding mind.
 He uses his wide ranging interests, his love of nature, and above all his continual commitment to the teaching of compassion, to create a refreshing accessible approach to meditation.
-Terry is currently on a 3 year retreat.
+Terry has recently completed a 3 year retreat.